 - Six Flags’ Magic Mountain, Valencia

 - Six Flags’ Discovery Kingdom, Vallejo.
-Greatly discounted admission and most (though not all) the attractions are open.
-Short lines, and a park full of homeschoolers!
-This day is a BLAST!
-This is the park that used to be Marine World, and they still have most of their animal shows, which are extremely educational (far superior to SeaWorld…all about conservation and education.)
+This is the park that used to be Marine World, and they still have many of their animal shows, which are extremely educational (far superior to SeaWorld…all about conservation and education.)

 - SeaWorld, San Diego